sohrab-/resttlers/docs/HOW_TO_PLAY.md

 Content-Type: application/json

 {
-  "name": "<name of the settlement>"
+  "name": "<name of the settlement>",
   "leader": "<your name>"
 }
 ```